The Nature School at Kortright

 Not sure if our Nature School is the right fit for you?
 Try our Little Saplings: Parent & Tot Program!

 In this weekly program, each day begins with an adventure in a woodland setting.
-Children interact with the natural environment through the use of creative play,
+Children interact with the natural environment through the use of creative play.

-Outdoor activities include collecting, hiding, piling, and other engaging hands-on exercises such as experiments, crafts, and sensory games.
+Outdoor activities include collecting, hiding, piling and other engaging hands-on exercises such as experiments, crafts, and sensory games.

-This program will prepare participants for our child-led approach to learning in a way that is exploratory, inquiry based, fun and unhurried!
-Parent or caregiver participation is required.
+This program will prepare participants for our child-led approach to learning in a way that is exploratory, inquiry-based, fun, and unhurried!

 Minimum registration is required for program to run.